London marathon 2025 lap of honour

 Grab a cuppa and a comfy chair, this is my story.

 In 1968 Sue Benbow ran Chelmsford Phab club.
-She met an able bodied young man in Southend at an event and invited him to attend Chelmsford Phab.
+She met an able bodied young man in Southend at an event and invited him to attend Phab.
 Sue thought he would bring some lads she knew who also lived in Southend but did not drive.

 The man’s name was Keith, he attended the club and chatted with Sue afterwards.
 She wanted to know where he parked but Keith told her he walked.
 Sue was a little confused as Southend's a long way from Chelmsford.
-Keith told her he lived 100 yards away in the Red Cross house.
+Keith told her he lived 100 yards away in the Red Cross house!

 Keith Joined the club and he started dating a visually impaired lady called Wendy.
 They got married on Valentine’s Day 1970, had two children and three grand children.
 They celebrated 52 years of marriage in 2022, Wendy passed away November 2022 after living a full and active life.
 What Wendy didn’t know about gardening wasn’t worth knowing.
 A great cook, competent knitter and a lover of music.
 He life was not always easy but it was shared thanks to phab.